Thousands flee fires in Greece, Turkey; some rescued by sea

-ATHENS, Greece (AP) — Thousands of people fled wildfires burning out of control in Greece and Turkey on Friday, as a protracted heat wave turned forests into tinderboxes and flames threatened populated areas, electricity installations and historic sites.
+DROSOPIGI, Greece (AP) — Thousands of people fled wildfires burning out of control in Greece and Turkey on Friday, including a major blaze just north of the Greek capital of Athens that left one person dead, as a protracted heat wave turned forests into tinderboxes and flames threatened populated areas, electricity installations and historic sites.

+Turkey’s wildfires, described as the worst in decades, have swept through swaths of the southern coast for the past 10 days, killing eight people.

+In Greece, firefighters were battling 56 active wildfires, Civil Protection chief Nikos Hardalias said.
+Multiple evacuation orders were issued for inhabited areas of the mainland and the nearby island of Evia, while the fire near Athens burned forests and houses in its path heading toward Lake Marathon, the capital’s main water reservoir.

+“We continue our effort hour by hour to tackle the multiple fires we face today,” Hardalias said.
+“Conditions are exceptionally dangerous.”
+The wind picked up Friday afternoon in many parts of Greece, increasing the risk of fires.

+Athens’ main trauma hospital said a 38-year-old man died after sustaining a head injury from a falling utility pole in Ippokrateios Politeia, one of the neighborhoods north of Athens affected by the fire.

-On the Greek island of Evia, the coast guard mounted a major operation to evacuate hundreds of people by sea, using patrol boats as well as fishing and private vessels to rescue residents and vacationers from encroaching flames overnight and into Friday.
+On Evia, the coast guard mounted a major operation to evacuate hundreds of people by sea, using patrol vessels, fishing boats and other private vessels to rescue residents and vacationers overnight and into Friday.
 Dozens of other villages and neighborhoods were emptied in the southern Peloponnese region and just north of the Greek capital as blazes raced through pine forests.

 “We’re talking about the apocalypse, I don’t know how to describe it,” Sotiris Danikas, head of the coast guard in the town of Aidipsos on Evia, told state broadcaster ERT, describing the sea evacuation.

-Coast guard spokesman Nikos Kokkalas told ERT that 653 people had been evacuated from beaches in northeast Evia after all other means of escape were cut off by the fires.
+The coast guard said 668 people had been evacuated from beaches in northeast Evia by early Friday afternoon after flames cut off all other means of escape.
+Coast guard vessels continued to patrol the coastline.

+A coast guard vessel also rescued another 10 people trapped on a beach by another fire near the town of Gythio in the southern Peloponnese region.

+Greek and European officials have blamed climate change for the multiple fires burning through swathes of southern Europe, from southern Italy to the Balkans, Greece and Turkey.

+In Italy, local media reported Friday that two people died of smoke inhalation during a wildfire in the province of Reggio Calabria.
+LaPresse news agency quoted a local official as saying several water-dropping aircraft were working along with firefighters on the ground to help extinguish a blaze burning on three fronts.

+Massive fires have been burning across Siberia in Russia’s north for weeks, while hot, bone-dry, gusty weather has also fueled devastating wildfires in California, decimating whole towns in some cases.

-Fires have raged in many parts of Greece as the country has been baked by a prolonged heat wave that sent temperatures soaring to 45 degrees Celsius (113 degrees Fahrenheit).
-Thousands of people have fled their homes or holiday accommodation, while at least 20 people, including four firefighters, have been treated for injuries.
+Greece has been baked by its most protracted heat wave in three decades, with temperatures soaring to 45 degrees Celsius (113 degrees Fahrenheit).
+Thousands have fled homes and holiday accommodation, while at least 20 people, including four firefighters, have been treated for injuries.
 Two of the firefighters were in intensive care in Athens, while another two were hospitalized with light burns, the Health Ministry said.

-In neighboring Turkey, wildfires described as the worst in decades have swept through swaths of the southern coast for the past 10 days, killing eight people.

-More than 1,000 firefighters and nearly 20 aircraft are now battling major fires across Greece.
-Several European countries are sending or already sent firefighters, planes, helicopters and vehicles to help.
+More than 1,000 firefighters and nearly 20 aircraft are now battling major fires across Greece, while extra firefighters, planes, helicopters and vehicles were arriving from France, Switzerland, Romania, Cyprus, Croatia, Israel and Sweden.

-Although temperatures dipped below 40 degrees Celsius (104 degrees Fahrenheit) for the first time in nearly 10 days in many parts of Greece, strong winds were predicted for Friday afternoon for much of the country, weather that could further hamper firefighting efforts.

-“We are going through the 10th day of a major heat wave affecting our entire country, the worst heat wave in terms of intensity and duration of the last 30 years,” Fire Service Brig.
-Gen. Aristotelis Papadopoulos said.
+The U.S. embassy in Athens said Friday that U.S. Naval Forces Europe is providing a P-8 aerial reconnaissance aircraft to support Greece’s firefighting efforts.

-In Turkey, authorities evacuated six more neighborhoods near the town of Milas, in Mugla province, Friday as a wildfire fanned by winds burned some 5 kilometers (3 miles) from a power plant.
+In Turkey, authorities on Friday evacuated six more neighborhoods near the Mugla province town of Milas as a wildfire fanned by winds burned some 5 kilometers (3 miles) from a power plant.
 At least 36,000 people were evacuated to safety in Mugla province alone, officials said.

-On Wednesday, a fire reached the compound of the coal-fueled Kemerkoy power plant, forcing nearby residents to flee in navy vessels and cars.
-It was contained on Thursday after raging for some 11 hours and officials said the plant’s main units were not damaged.

-Wildfires near the tourism resort of Marmaris, also in Mugla province, were largely contained by late Thursday, officials said, while at least two fires were still burning in Antalya province, another beach holiday destination.
+Wildfires near the tourism resort of Marmaris, also in Mugla province, were largely contained by late Thursday, officials said, while by Friday afternoon, the two main fires in neighboring Antalya province were brought under control and cooling efforts were underway, Agriculture and Forestry Minister Bekir Pakdemirli announced on Twitter.

 In Greece, firefighters went door to door in areas around 20 kilometers (12.5 miles) north of Athens telling people to evacuate, while helicopters dropped water on towering flames and thick smoke blanketed the area.
-Authorities sent push alerts to mobile phones in the area urging residents to evacuate.
+Authorities sent push alerts to mobile phones in the area urging residents to leave, while a refugee camp on the outskirts of the capital was evacuated overnight.

 Constant flare-ups that threatened inhabited areas hampered the work of hundreds of firefighters there.

-The fire halted traffic on the country’s main highway connecting Athens to northern Greece Thursday and damaged electricity installations, leading the power distribution company to warn of the possibility of rolling power cuts.
+The fire halted traffic on the country’s main highway connecting Athens to northern Greece and damaged electricity installations.
+The power distribution company announced rolling cuts in the wider capital region to protect the electrical grid.

 In the Drosopigi area, resident Giorgos Hatzispiros surveyed the damage to his house Friday morning, the first time he was seeing it after being ordered to evacuate the previous afternoon.
 Only the charred walls of the single-story home remained, along with his children’s bicycles, somehow unscathed in a storeroom.
 Inside, smoke rose from a still-smoldering bookcase.